ozankasikci/bssh/README.md

 | Arrow keys | Move cursor |

 The file is edited **directly on the remote server** via SFTP - no temporary files needed!

+## Session Persistence

+bssh automatically remembers your session state for each server connection:

+- **Last directory**: Returns to the directory you were browsing when you last quit
+- **Cursor position**: Restores your selected file/directory
+- **Per-connection**: Each server connection (user@host:port) has its own saved state
+- **Editor restore**: When you close a file in the editor, you return to the exact same location in the file browser

+State is saved:
+- When you quit the application
+- Before opening a file in the editor (so closing the editor returns you to the same spot)

+State files are stored in `~/.config/bssh/session_user@host_port.json`

+**Note**: If you explicitly provide a path when launching bssh, it will use that path instead of the saved state.

 ## Authentication